What Is The Difference Between FOB and CIF?

 In most cases, we recommend FOB for buyers and CIF for sellers.
-FOB saves buyers money and provides control, but CIF helps sellers have a higher profit.
+FOB saves buyers money and provides control, but Cost Insurance and Freight helps sellers have a higher profit.
 However, we recommend that new buyers use CIF as they get accustomed to the import process.

 Not sure which type of ownership agreement will work best for you?
 Schedule your free consultation with Redwood Logistics today to discuss your import freight situation.